Salted Caramel Energy Balls

 - Vegan, gluten free, and grain free

-- Store extremely well
+- Store well

 - Easily replaces your expensive protein bar addiction